azine/email-bundle/README.md

 - send newsletters to the recipients which wish to recieve it.
 - view sent emails in a web-view in the browser, for the case the email isn't displayed well in the users email-client.

+You can easily use it with transactional email services like mailgun.com.

 [![Build Status](https://travis-ci.org/azine/email-bundle.png)](https://travis-ci.org/azine/email-bundle)
 [![Total Downloads](https://poser.pugx.org/azine/email-bundle/downloads.png)](https://packagist.org/packages/azine/email-bundle)
 [![Latest Stable Version](https://poser.pugx.org/azine/email-bundle/v/stable.png)](https://packagist.org/packages/azine/email-bundle)